Suggested links

 The feelings of pleasure or euphoria produced by opioids can be so strong that you may begin to experience cravings for the increased rush of endorphins.

-The length that withdrawal symptoms linger largely depends on the drug abuse or addiction severity, how often fentanyl was taken, and the dosage.
+The length of time withdrawal symptoms linger largely depends on the severity of the drug abuse, as well as how often and how much fentanyl you use.

-Typically, withdrawal symptoms can begin between 8 to 12 hours after the last dose.
+• Typically, fentanyl withdrawal symptoms can begin between 8 to 12 hours after the last dose.

 To help yourself or a loved one through opioid withdrawal, it helps to recognize withdrawal when it happens.

-If you suspect someone close to you may be undergoing fentanyl withdrawal, there are some signs you can watch out for.
+If you suspect someone close to you may be experiencing fentanyl withdrawal, there are some signs you can watch out for.

 Try asking yourself the following questions: